This article may contain compensated links. Please read disclaimer for more info.

 Tours is one of the prettiest French cities in Central France.
 Tours is a historic city, the capital of the Kingdom of France, even if for a short time, and with a rich heritage.
 It is also a student city, with a lively city center populated by many restaurants and bars that pop up their terraces outside as soon as the beautiful days arrive.

-With such an interesting past and its perfect location in the heart of the Loire Valley, Tours is one of the best cities in France for exploring the Castles of the Loire Valley.
+With such an interesting past and its perfect location in the heart of the Loire Valley, Tours is one of the best cities in France for exploring the Châteaux of the Loire Valley.

-Two days in Tours is a good amount of time to explore the city.
-Wander around its historic neighborhoods with its pretty architecture of half-timbered houses and visit Saint-Gatien Cathedral.
-The Olivier Debré Contemporary Art Centre is worth the visit too, and the bustling Place Plumereau is perfect for a coffee break.
+Two days in Tours is a good time to explore the city.
+Wander around the Old Town with its pretty architecture of half-timbered houses and visit Saint-Gatien Cathedral.
+The Olivier Debré Contemporary Art Centre is worth the visit, too, and the bustling Place Plumereau is perfect for a coffee break.
+On sunny days, be sure to check out the famous Tours-sur-Loire Guinguette, where the beach extends the city limits to the banks of the Loire River.

 Where to stay in Tours:

-- Budget: Hotel du Cygne Tours
+- Hotel du Cygne Tours (budget)

-- Mid-range: Best Western Central Hotel
+- Best Western Central Hotel (mid-range)

-- Luxury: Château Belmont Tours
+- Château Belmont Tours (luxury)

 12. Avignon